romanofski/programslice/README.rst

 TODO
 ====

-The current implementation is a prototype in every direction:
+The current implementation is a prototype in every direction.

     Slicing - Increase Precision
         The slicing is currently very dumb.
 It builds a graph based on